wendyverdonk93/docs/content/developer/api/google-analytics-tracking.md

 ---
-title: "Google Analytics tracking via the API"
+title: "Google Analytics tracking via our API"
 weight: 3
-meta_title: "API Documentation - Google Analytics tracking - MultiSafepay Docs"
+meta_title: "Google Analytics tracking via our API - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
 aliases: